Georgiyevsk: History

 It was founded in September 1777 as St. George fortress on the Azov-Mozdok defense line.
 In 1783, Georgievsk saw the signing of the Treaty of Georgievsk between the Russian Empire and the Kingdom of Kartli-Kakheti, which made the east Georgian kingdom a Russian protectorate.
 After 1785, Georgiyevsk grew considerably.
 In 1786, it was granted town status.
 After 1802, it was the seat of Caucasian Governorate.
 The early 19th century marked a peak in Georgiyevsk's influence as a trading center.
 After 1822, the town's influence began to wane.

 In 1875, a railway station was built 6 km away in Nezlobnaya.
 This became a new beginning in town's development.
 In 1894, the first blacksmith works was founded.
 This was the beginning of "ArZiL", the biggest enterprise in the town.
-In 1900, a slaughter house and oil mill were founded.
+In 1900, a slaughter house and an oil mill were founded.
 In the 1920s, Georgiyevsk became a big industrial and trade center of the Ciscaucasia.

 During World War II, Georgiyevsk was under German occupation from 15 August 1942 to 10 January 1943.
 After the war, Georgiyevsk became the largest center of machine construction in Stavropol Krai.

 Administrative and municipal status

 Within the framework of administrative divisions, Georgiyevsk serves as the administrative center of Georgiyevsky District, eve though it is not a part of it.
-As an administrative division, it is incorporated separately as the town of krai significance of Georgiyevsk—an administrative unit with the status equal to that of the districts.
+As an administrative division, it is incorporated separately as the town of krai significance of Georgiyevsk—an administrative unit with the status equal to that of a district.
 As a municipal division, the town of krai significance of Georgiyevsk is incorporated as Georgiyevsk Urban Okrug.